guildai/guildai/guild/tests/resource-flags.md

         - .../samples/projects/resource-flags/foo.txt
         uri: file:foo.txt

+When we use the resource name `infile`, the assigned value is similarly passed to the run command.

+    >>> run("guild run file-source-with-name infile=bar.txt --force-flags -y")
+    Resolving infile
+    Using bar.txt for infile
+    --infile bar.txt

+In this case, the value is used when resolving the source.

+    >>> run("guild ls -n")
+    bar.txt
+    guild.yml

+The modified source configuration and path is reflected in the run dependencies.

+    >>> run("guild select --attr deps")
+    infile:
+      infile:
+        config: bar.txt
+        paths:
+        - .../samples/projects/resource-flags/bar.txt
+        uri: file:foo.txt

 ## Named resources with named sources

 A resource can have a defined name, in which case that value is used for logged messages.
-It is not used for source flag-assignments.
+It too cannot be used for source flag-assignments.

 `file-source-with-name-2` is the same as `file-source-with-name` but the resource is named as 'dependencies'.

-We still set the source using the source name.
+The resource name is used to describe the resource.

-    >>> run("guild run file-source-with-name-2 infile=bar.txt -y")
+    >>> run("guild run file-source-with-name-2 -y")
     Resolving dependencies
-    Using bar.txt for infile

-Note that Guild resolves 'dependencies' in this case.
+This name is used when recording the dependencies.

+    >>> run("guild select --attr deps")
+    dependencies:
+      infile:
+        paths:
+        - .../samples/projects/resource-flags/foo.txt
+        uri: file:foo.txt

 We cannot use `dependencies` in an assignment.